ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 ### Tech Spec Approval

-To achieve the goal of ensuring consistency and alignment across projects and between team members, you must ensure team members are reading and contributing to each other s planning process.
+To achieve the goal of ensuring consistency and alignment across projects and between team members, you must ensure team members are reading and contributing to each other's planning process.
 My recommendation to achieve this is to have a lightweight approval process for a specification before it can be considered complete.

 #### Review Goals